Tmpertor/Raven-Storm/documentation/README.md

 Taguar

 ### #A3:
-Raven-Storm is based on the UDP and TCP flood.
+Raven-Storm is based on the UDP and TCP flood, but also ICMP flood.

 #### DOS:
 The basic dos script is spaming messages to the server.